 The Big Details of Your Wedding

-When we say “big details,” think location, size, and how far out your wedding is.
+When we say “big details,” think of location, size, and how far out your wedding is.

-Are you having a long or short engagement?
+Do you have a long or short engagement?
 The less time you have, the more help you will need.
 Are you having a big celebration or an intimate ceremony?
 The more guests you invite, the more help you will need.
-Are you having a destination wedding or is it local?
-The less familiar you are and the more removed you are from your wedding venue, the more help you will need.
-For destination weddings, in particular, it is important to have a planner on the ground who can recommend local vendors and make decisions for you when you aren’t around.
+Are you having a destination wedding, or is it local?
+The less familiar you are and the more removed you are from your wedding venue, the more help you need.
+For destination weddings, in particular, it is essential to have a planner on the ground who can recommend local vendors and make decisions for you when you aren’t around.

 If you’re on the fence about whether a wedding planner is worth it, consider how each can help you achieve your dream wedding and go from there.